 3 The Offenders Community Corrections Act 1963 was repealed by the Sentencing (Consequential Provisions) Act 1995 s.
 77.

-4 The Child Welfare Act 1947 s.
-34, 34B and 40 were repealed by the Young Offenders Act 1994, which was repealed by the Children and Community Services Act 2004 s.
+4 The Child Welfare Act 1947 was repealed by the Children and Community Services Act 2004 s.
 250(1)(a).

+5 Repealed by the Sentencing Legislation Amendment and Repeal Act 2003.

-5 Under the Alteration of Statutory Designations Order 2007 a reference in any law to the Department of Community Development is, unless the contrary is intended, to be read and construed as a reference to the Department for Child Protection.
+6 Under the Alteration of Statutory Designations Order 2007 a reference in any law to the Department for Community Development is, unless the contrary is intended, to be read and construed as a reference to the Department for Child Protection.

+7 Repealed by the Children and Community Services Act 2004.

-6 The Children and Community Services Act 2004 Sch.
+8 The Children and Community Services Act 2004 Sch.
 2 cl.
 25 had not come into operation when it was deleted by the Statutes (Repeals and Miscellaneous Amendments) Act 2009 s.
 32(4).

-7 Footnote no longer applicable.

-8 On the date as at which this compilation was prepared, the Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
+9 On the date as at which this reprint was prepared, the Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 3 Div.
-5 9 had not come into operation.
+5 10 had not come into operation.
 It reads as follows:

 Part 3 — Attorney General, and Justice